How to become a Counselor in Arkansas

 Step Three:

-Once your application is accepted, you will need to pass a written and oral exam.
-First you will need to apply for the written exam and once that is passed you may take the oral.
-Details and contact information is available here.
+Once your application is accepted, there is a written and oral exam to be passed.
+First, apply for the written exam; once that is passed, you may take the oral.
+Details and contact information can be found here.

 When you become licensed, make sure to renew your Arkansas counseling license every other year.
-You will be sent a reminder from the Board; however, if you let your license expire, you will have to apply again.
+You should be sent reminders from the Board; however, if you let your license expire, the application process must be redone in its entirety.